Seal Cruises

 Saturday, March 9, 2024 | A cloudy blustery, yet rewarding day on Shinnecock Bay aboard the R/V Peconic with CRESLI (Coastal Research & Education Society of Long Island) Senior scientist/naturalist, Dr. Artie Kopelman, and with the help of 5 trained CRESLI volunteers and the fantastic crew of the R/V Peconic (Captain Scott Convery and Mate Matt Dean).
 On this trip, there were relatively few seals (15 in total with no more than 5 hauled-out), but loads of birds.
 Regarding the seals, we encountered 14 Atlantic harbor seals and 1 female Atlantic gray seal.
 Of the 14 harbor seal, 8 had markings unique enough to enter them into our new Shinnecock Bay Harbor Seal Catalogue.
 A large contingent of birders from the Eastern LI Audubon Society joined us on this trip.
 Eileen Schwinn and Thomas Moran provided lists on Ebird of 21 different bird species seen (254 individuals).

 Once again, all CRESLI photos were taken using a Nikon Z 8 camera and a Nikkor Z 180-600mm lens.
-Some have been editted slightly, and most were digitally cropped.
+Some have been edited slightly, and most were digitally cropped.
 All photos were taken from distances in full compliance with federal and NYS statues regarding marine mammals.
 Our thanks to Stony Brook University, SoMAS and the Marine Sciences Center at the Southampton Campus.
 One final thank you to our co-sponsors, the South Fork Natural History Center and Museum.

 Photos and videos can be viewed and purchased here (funds go to help support CRESLI's work)